-Make ups are available only with a documented excuse of a serious nature.
+Make ups are available only with a documented excuse of a serious nature or by prior arrangement.
 No late assignments are allowed after the final day of class unless prior arrangements have been made with the instructor.
 See calendar for final date.

 Late essays.
 Essays will be marked down 10 points every calendar day they are late after 12 hours.
 Essays and late work will not be accepted after the last day of class unless prior arrangements have been made with the instructor.
+Essays receive a one grade deduction for being emailed in addition to any deduction for being late.